By Barbara Kobsar | Art by Margo Rivera-Weiss

 ¼ cup raw pecans, chopped

-Toss apple, onion, and chicken with olive oil, salt, pepper, and sage and roast in a shallow baking pan at 425 degrees for 20 minutes or until fairly browned.
+Toss apple, onion, and chicken with olive oil, salt, pepper, and sage and roast in a shallow baking pan for 20 minutes or until fairly browned.
 Let cool.

 Place cooled contents into food processor bowl and pulse until coarsely chopped, then empty mixture into a bowl and mix with softened butter.